Embird Embroidery Software

 Controlling the Thread Flow with Connections

-Running and jump stitches
+Running stitches and jump stitches

-Longest stitch
+Longest stitch limits

 Smallest needle step